Protein metabolism: pH

 Cellular proteins are held in a relatively constant pH in order to prevent changes in the protonation state of amino acids.
-If the pH drops, some amino acids in the polypeptide chain can become protonated if the pka of their R groups is higher than the new pH.
+If the pH drops, some amino acids in the polypeptide chain can become protonated if the pK_{a} of their R groups is higher than the new pH.
 Protonation can change the charge these R groups have.
-If the pH raises, some amino acids in the chain can become deprotonated (if the pka of the R group is lower than the new pH).
+If the pH raises, some amino acids in the chain can become deprotonated (if the pK_{a} of the R group is lower than the new pH).
 This also changes the R group charge.
 Since many amino acids interact with other amino acids based on electrostatic attraction, changing the charge can break these interactions.
 The loss of these interactions alters the proteins structure, but most importantly it alters the proteins function, which can be beneficial or detrimental.
 A significant change in pH may even disrupt many interactions the amino acids make and denature (unfold) the protein.